acntech/build-workshop-vite/README.md

 };
 ```

-> 🎯 **Learning Point:** Build tools provide immediate feedback about errors in your code.
+> 🎯 **Learning Point:** Vite provides immediate feedback about errors in your code with clear, helpful error messages.
+The development server shows errors both in the terminal and in an overlay in your browser.
 Always read the error messages carefully - they usually tell you exactly what's wrong and where to fix it.

 ---